Editorial Policies

 1. Accepted, as it is.
 The journal will publish the paper in its original form;

-3. Accepted by Major Revisions, the journal will publish the paper provided the authors make the changes suggested by the reviewers and/or editors (let authors revised with stipulated time);
+2. Accepted by Minor Revisions, the journal will publish the paper and asks the author to make the changes suggested by the reviewers and/or editors (let authors revised with stipulated time);

 Publication Frequency